frederikvig/nyum/_recipes/adobo-chicken.md

 ---

-> Combine the garlic and soy sauce and marinade the chicken for 30 minutes.
+> Combine the garlic and soy sauce and marinade the chicken for at least 30 minutes in the fridge.

 ---